dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 ## Static render mode

-By default components use the Static render mode.
+By default, components use the Static render mode.
 The component renders to the response stream and interactivity isn't enabled.

 In the following example, there's no designation for the component's render mode, and the component inherits the default render mode from its parent.
 Therefore, the component is *statically rendered* on the server.
 The button isn't interactive and doesn't call the `UpdateMessage` method when selected.
 The value of `message` doesn't change, and the component isn't rerendered in response to UI events.